philspins/xanaxbetter/README.md

     $ pip install -r requirements.txt

 If you are on a seedbox, or a system without root priviliages, try this:

     $ pip install --user -r requirements.txt

+Some seedbox providers (such as seedhost.eu) will not work properly with `--user` as they have the system packages overriding the local ones (especially if you're using `requests[security]`).
+You'll need to create a [virtualenv](https://virtualenv.pypa.io/en/stable/) to use it.
+This can be accomplished
+as:

+    $ pip install --user virtualenv
+    $ cd ~/
+    $ ~/.local/bin/virtualenv apollo-venv

+Then anytime you need to use xanaxbetter, you just need to run this first:

+    $ source ~/apollo-venv/bin/activate

+You should now see (apollo-venv) at the beginning of your terminal prompt.
+You should now install the requirements as normal.

+Please note, that if you're on an older version of python 2.7 (such as 2.7.6), you either must update your python installation or you can do:

+    $ pip install requests[security]

+Please note, this does require the installation of some additional system packages that you may need to install (`python-dev`, `libffi-dev`, and `libssl-dev` on Ubuntu).

 Alternatively, if you have setuptools installed, you can do this (in the